 Every day, Mukhtaran Mai, a tall, gaunt woman from a tiny farming village in Pakistan's southern Punjab province, faces the trauma of what happened to her.

 Nine years ago, to punish her for an affair her brother was accused of having, a tribal council ordered that she be repeatedly raped.
+After the attack, she says she was paraded past scores of villagers.

 It became the most infamous women's rights case in Pakistan for years.